liamg/lcd/README.md

 # lcd1602

-A Go module for driving LCD1602 devices.
+A Go module for driving common LCD devices (those using the HD44780 controller or similar.)

-Built for Raspberry Pi, but it should work with any other device where you can use an implementation of the `lcd1602.Pin` interface.
+Built for Raspberry Pi, but it should work with any other device where you can use an implementation of the `lcd.Pin` interface.

 ## Example